elanfer/multi-channel-paper-data/README.md

 # Multi-Channel Data Set
 This Repository contains data from a measurement campaign in order to improve the proximity estimation.
-The basic idea is to improve the estimation by combining WiFi (IEEE 802.11 2.4 GHz and 5 GHz) signals with BLE signals.
+The basic idea is to improve the estimation by combining Wi-Fi (IEEE 802.11 2.4 GHz and 5 GHz) signals with BLE signals.
 Parts of these data were collected during a [master thesis](https://github.com/elanfer/msc-thesis), others during regular research.
-The paper containing results was submitted to a IEEE conference and is currently under review.
+The paper containing results was submitted to an IEEE conference and is currently under review.
 Measurement setup and details are described in detail in the thesis.
-A brief description will published in this repository soon.
+A brief description will be published in this repository soon.

 ## Devices
 - Raspberry Pi 4b (Pi) (**Receiver** and sender)